 Upgrade offers the Rewards Checking Plus account as a standout option in its digital banking suite.
 This account provides a unique blend of efficiency and savings with a competitive edge: customers can earn up to 2% cash back on everyday debit card purchases.

 Consumers Credit Union offers a great opportunity for those looking for a high-yield checking account.
-With an APY of 3% on balances up to $10,000, you can earn 80 times the national average rate.
+With an APY of up to 5.00% on balances up to $10,000, you can earn 80 times the national average rate.

 5. Liberty Federal Credit Union: Vertical Checking